TropicalCube/ParallelChess/README.md

 Entry 11: Fixed Css bugs and changed title to Checkers

 Entry 12: Separated JS and CSS code from main HTML doc into different files.

+Entry 13: Added some css code to make images not draggable or highlitable.